 Delaware Inland Bays and Delaware Bay Coast Coastal Storm Risk Management Study

-The Delaware Inland Bays and Delaware Bay Coast, Coastal Storm Risk Management Feasibility Study has been put on hold pending the need for significant additional funding to achieve its identified scope.
+The Delaware Inland Bays and Delaware Bay Coast, Coastal Storm Risk Management Feasibility Study has resumed following the procurement of additional federal and non-federal funding.

 The USACE and DNREC team assessed existing vulnerabilities from coastal storms within the authorized study area, as well as an array of flood risk management measures.
-However, given the technical complexities of the flood problems, geographic scope, and environmental considerations, USACE and DNREC decided to pause the study and re-evaluate the best path forward to address coastal storm risk.
-As neither study partner currently has identified funding beyond the initial estimate, USACE and DNREC may pursue joint funding opportunities and work under other authorities and programs in order to increase flooding protection for residents and businesses.
+Given the technical complexities of the flood problems, geographic scope, and environmental considerations, USACE and DNREC decided to pause the study and re-evaluate the best path forward to address coastal storm risk in July of 2023.
+As of May 2024, both study partners have identified additional funding to resume the feasibility study.
+The goal of this re-start of the study is to revisit the study scope and perform detailed cost estimating.
+The new scope would be the basis for a formal request of additional funding opportunities into the future.
+The focus areas will be Delaware’s Inland Bays. .
+USACE and DNREC may continue to pursue joint funding opportunities and work under other authorities and programs in order to increase flooding protection for residents and businesses.

 Additional Background: